* Dual Language Bilingual Education/ Educación bilingüe

 Collaborative Research: Parents, Teachers, and Multilingual Children Doing Mathematics Together.
 National Science Foundation (Co-PI)

-Teaching for Equity in Bilingual/Dual Language Immersion Programs (Core course in the Dual Language Bilingual Education PBC program)
+TLPL637: Teaching and Leading for Equity in Bilingual/Dual Language Immersion Programs (Core course in the Dual Language Bilingual Education PBC program)